huanghua1994/YATDFT/README.md

 A tiny library for constructing matrices used in Hartree-Fock (HF) and Kohn-Sham density functional theory (KS-DFT) using Gaussian basis sets.

+YATDFT requires:

+* [Simint](https://github.com/simint-chem/simint-generator) for electron repulsion integrals (ERI)
+* [Libxc](https://gitlab.com/libxc/libxc) for some XC GGA functionals (YATDFT has some built-in implementations)
+* OpenMP and C99 supported C compiler
+* Intel MKL (could be replace by other BLAS+LAPACK implementations, have not tested yet)

 YATDFT can construct:

 * Core Hamiltonian matrix